 - Urine tests will show if you have an infection of your bladder or kidneys.

 - CT scan is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your lungs, abdomen, brain, or sinuses.
 The pictures may show infection, stroke, or a sinus infection.
-You may be given dye to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given dye to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 How is neutropenia treated?

 Treatment will depend on the cause of your neutropenia.
 Your healthcare provider will treat any infections you have.
 You may also need to change the foods you eat to make sure you get the right nutrition.
 You may need to stop taking medicines that can cause neutropenia.
 You may also receive growth factor to help stimulate your bone marrow to make more neutrophils.

 Neutropenia may cause infections of your skin, mouth, and anal areas.
 It may cause a serious infection throughout your body, called sepsis.
 You may need to be hospitalized.
 If untreated, the infection may be life-threatening.

 How can I prevent infections if I have neutropenia?